 Now … let's ask ourselves the following question: Do we hear the Corinthians screaming "Touch Not The Lord's Anointed" or "Judge Not" like we hear today when discerning Christians point out false teachers?
 The answer is clear.

 The Wrong Kind of Judging

 As pointed out, God's Word does not forbid judging; but it does condemn the wrong kind of judging.
-Judging someone unrighteously is a serious matter; and could lead to person's reputation being severely damaged.
+Judging someone unrighteously is a serious matter; and could lead to a person's reputation being severely damaged.
 Thus, we should make sure that we do not judge someone without taking the time to carefully weigh the evidence.
 We should not guess or make snap judgments.
 Coming to our own conclusions that are unaided by substantiation are likely to be faulty.